Cooling-Requirements-for-Data-Center

 • Downflow cooling: Downflow cooling systems direct cool air downwards from the bottom of the unit.
 Hot exhaust air enters through the top of the unit and then passes over the internal cooling mechanisms before entering the data center.

 • In-row cooling: In-row cooling units are installed in close proximity to the equipment they’re cooling.
 You can install in-row units on the floor or ceiling.
-In-row cooling solutions allow for a highly scalable cooling system and enable you to remove high heat loads quickly because of their proximity to your equipment.
+In-row solutions allow for a highly scalable cooling system and enable you to quickly remove high heat loads because of their proximity to your equipment.

 • Portable cooling: Portable cooling units allow you to add flexibility to your cooling system.
 You can add cooling capacity exactly where you need it at any time.
 You can use portable cooling units for both spot cooling and area cooling.